aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

  - Single file: `s3deploy.Source.asset('/path/to/local/directory', { exclude: ['**', '!onlyThisFile.txt'] })`

 **IMPORTANT** The `aws-s3-deployment` module is only intended to be used with zip files from trusted sources.
-Assets built by the CDK CLI can always be trusted.
-If you are using `Source.bucket()` to reference existing zip files in an S3 bucket, make sure you trust the file you are referencing.
+Directories bundled by the CDK CLI (by using `Source.asset()` on a directory) are safe.
+If you are using `Source.asset()` or `Source.bucket()` to reference an existing zip file, make sure you trust the file you are referencing.
 Zips from untrusted sources might be able to execute arbitrary code in the Lambda Function used by this module, and use its permissions to read or write unexpected files in the S3 bucket.

 ## Retain on Delete